Table of contents

 To properly create a sitemap:

-1. Choose a format: Most commonly sitemaps are created in XML format, but HTML or TXT formats are also available.
-XML is preferred by search engines.
+1. Choose a format: Sitemaps are most commonly created in XML, but HTML or TXT formats are also available.
+Search engines prefer XML.

 2. Include all important pages: Make sure your sitemap includes links to all key pages of your site.
-There is no need to include every single page if they are not SEO relevant.
+You do not need to include every page if it is not SEO relevant.

 3. Update it regularly: Update the map regularly, especially after adding new content or removing old pages.

-4. Limit the number of links: For a sitemap in XML format, it is recommended to limit the number of links to 50,000.
+4. Limit the number of links: It is recommended that you limit the number of links in an XML sitemap to 50,000.
 For larger sites, you may need to create several maps.

 5. Submit sitemap to search engines: After creating a sitemap, submit it to Google using Google Search Console and other search engines that require it.

-6. Maintain readability for users: If you create the sitemap in HTML format, make sure it is easy to navigate and understandable for users.
+6. Maintain readability for users: If you create the sitemap in HTML format, make sure it is easy to navigate and understandable.

-7. Check readability for search engine robots: Use sitemap testing tools to make sure your sitemaps are properly built and readable by search engine robots.
+7. Check readability for search engine robots: Use sitemap testing tools to ensure your sitemaps are properly built and readable by search engine robots.

 Robots.txt